-Antilles Upper School 2
+Overview: Antilles Upper School 2

-Profile of Graduates 3
+A Profile of Graduates 3

 Graduation Requirements 4

+Community Service as a Graduation Requirement 5

+The Arts Program 6

-The Arts Program 7
+The Arts - Course Descriptions 7

-The English Language Arts and Literature Program 12
+English Language Arts and Literature 12

-The Spanish Language and Culture Program 18
+Spanish Language and Culture 17

-The History and Social Sciences Program 22
+History and Social Sciences 21

-The Mathematics Program 26
+Mathematics 25

-The Physical Fitness and Health Program 30
+Physical Fitness and Health 30

-The Sciences Program 32
+The Sciences 32

-The Counseling and Learning Resources Program 38
+Counseling and Learning Resources 36

-The Co-curricular Program 40
+Co-Curricular Activities 38

-The Senior Project 42
+Iunior Internship and Senior Project 40

-Antilles Upper School
+Overview: Antilles Upper School

 Antilles School is an independent day school that provides students with a challenging and comprehensive education that has depth and breadth, in order to prepare them to succeed in college and for life-long learning.
 An energetic, dedicated faculty guide students to become critical and creative scholars, artists, musicians, thespians, athletes, community advocates, and global citizens.
-With a focus on the liberal arts and natural sciences along with the acquisition of communication and problem solving skills, the Upper School is a rigorous college-preparatory program, which includes a diverse selection of complementary classes and electives, including Honors and Advanced Placement courses.
+The Upper School is a rigorous college-preparatory program, which includes a wide selection of classes and electives, including Honors and Advanced Placement courses.